Español English

 They are deciduous trees with a straight trunk, dense crown and relatively fast growth that reach 30 meters (98.4 feet) in height.
 The wrinkled leaves with a heart-shaped base have a toothed margin and are dark green above and silvery below; in autumn they take on yellow tones before falling.
 The small scented yellowish flowers are of no ornamental interest.
 They bloom in late spring and early summer.
 The fruits are grayish-green woody capsules.

-They are used as isolated specimens in large gardens and in alignments in public parks.
+Silver linden is used as isolated specimens in large gardens and in alignments in public parks.
 It does not have the medicinal properties of the common Linden; the flowers are toxic by ingestion.

 Tilia tomentosa needs full sun exposure.
 It has good resistance to frost.